 When a piece of differentiated tissue from a plant is cultured on a nutrient medium, the mature and non-dividing cells undergo dedifferentiation to transform into meristematic cells and form a callus.
 These dividing cells of the callus then redifferentiate to develop into an entire plant, if provided with suitable nutritional and hormonal requirements.

 Cellular Totipotency in Animals:

-Totipotent cells (like stem cells) occur throughout the Animal Kingdom, but their ability to change usually occur only in one direction: from a stem cell to another derived cell.
+Totipotent cells (like stem cells) occur throughout the Animal Kingdom, but their ability to change usually occurs only in one direction: from a stem cell to another derived cell.
 In Sponges, these changes occur in both directions.
 The Archeocytes of sponges can develop into any other cell type and then back again as needed.

 In Humans, the zygote can give rise to a complete individual.
 The zygote further divides and gives rise to blastomere which also contains totipotent cells where an individual cell can give rise to an individual.
 Thus, in the case of humans, only the zygote and cells produced by its descendants are totipotent.